 - When an act of violence or a direct/implied threat is made, the school should initiate any immediate protective actions to ensure the safety and security of students, staff, and the school.
-This may require contacting law enforcement as well as other actions until the threat has been contained.
+This may require contacting law enforcement and taking other actions until the threat has been contained.
 Once the immediate threat is neutralized, the threat assessment process can begin. - The school threat assessment team will go through the investigative process to determine if the individual poses a threat and may consult with the division team as needed (if a division team is in place).

 - Based on the information collected, the team can make an assessment and classify the level of threat, which will guide additional response actions needed. - A threat management plan should be developed for the individual based on the threat classification, including a safety plan and target support(s) as needed.
-The threat management plan may include monitoring, intervention (mental health), referral, schedule modification, programming, etc. - All cases will be reviewed regularly according to the Click or tap here to enter text. procedural guidance.
+The threat management plan may include monitoring, intervention (mental health), referral, schedule modification, programming, etc. - All cases will be reviewed regularly according to [School Division/School] procedural guidance.